nicholaswmin/fsm/README.md

 > Read before use.

-This is specced for an internal use-case.
+This ispackage is specced for an internal use-case.

 It's intentionally designed to be very minimal & by extension, robust & maintenance-free.
 It does the bare minimum in a prescriptive way.
 As a consequence it's *non-configurable*, by design.

-Additionally, it attempts to render itself as immutable, so attempting to modify its internals would be akin to performing a tonsillectomy but going in from the patient's wrong end.
+Additionally, it defines some parts as immutable or at least read-only, so attempting to modify its internals would be akin to performing a tonsillectomy but going in from the patient's wrong end.

 If it doesn't already sound like a good match, avoid it.